Pakistan seeks emergency UNSC session on Kashmir, claims India’s actions have threatened world peace

 Pakistan Foreign Minister Shah Mahmood Qureshi on Tuesday said he had written a letter to United Nations Security Council President Joanna Wronecka asking for an emergency meeting of the council to discuss India’s “illegal” actions in Jammu and Kashmir, Dawn reported.
 On August 5, India had revoked the autonomy granted to the state under Article 370 of Constitution, and bifurcated it into Union Territories.

-Qureshi also called his Polish counterpart Jacek Czaputowicz to discuss the request for convening the session.
+Qureshi also called his Polish counterpart Jacek Czaputowicz to discuss the request to convene the session.
 Poland is the chair of the UN Security Council for August.
 In response, Czaputowicz said the dispute between India and Pakistan could be resolved only through dialogue.
 He added that consultations about Pakistan’s request would be held soon.

 Qureshi also called for the circulation of his letter among members of the Security Council.
 He said Pakistan believed that India’s unilateral actions not only threatened regional, but also world peace.